dgruninger97/Project/docs/notebook.md

 Design Decision: Logically structure our user based system using the Rich Internet Application Architecture
-Rationale: It should be pretty clear that our system will heavily rely on the internet for several operations like External Research:
+Rationale: It should be pretty clear that our system will heavily rely on the internet for several operations like giving the client the ability to check how much coffee is left remotely (UC2), allowing the client to order more coffee supplies (UC3), and automatically mapping new devices to the client's account when it comes online within two minutes (QAS3).
+External Research:

 Step 5: Instantiate Architectural Elements, Allocate Responsibility, and Define Interfaces